Read time 10 mins

 Cisco Stealthwatch provides enterprise-wide visibility, from the private network to the public cloud.
 It applies advanced security analytics to detect and respond to threats in real-time.
 Using a combination of behavioural modelling, machine learning and global threat intelligence, Stealthwatch can quickly and confidently detect threats such as C&C attacks, ransomware, DDoS attacks, illicit crypto mining, unknown malware and insider threats.
 With a single, agentless solution, you receive comprehensive threat monitoring across your data centre, branch, endpoint, cloud and even encrypted traffic.

 Cisco Web Security Appliance (WSA) addresses the need for a corporate web security policy by offering a combination of web usage controls with category and reputation-based control, malware filtering and data protection.
-Cisco Email Security is your complete defence mechanism against phishing, business email compromise and ransomware.
+Cisco Email Security is your defence against phishing, business email compromise and ransomware.
 Get threat intelligence updates every three to five minutes through Cisco Talos for the most up-to-date protection.

-Cisco Application Centric Infrastructure (ACI) is the SDN of the Data Centre world.
+Cisco Application Centric Infrastructure (ACI) is the SDN of the data centre world.
 Offering a holistic architecture with centralised automation and policy-driven application profiles, ACI delivers software flexibility with the scalability of hardware performance.
 By using segmentation, Cisco Tentration enables a zero-trust model that offers comprehensive workload protection for multi-cloud data centres.

-Cisco Umbrella unifies firewall, secure web gateway, DNS-layer security cloud access security broker (CASB), and threat intelligence solutions into a single cloud service to help businesses of all sizes secure their network.
+Cisco Umbrella unifies firewall, secure web gateway, DNS-layer security cloud access security broker (CASB) and threat intelligence solutions into a single cloud service to help businesses of all sizes secure their network.
 Cisco also offers Cloudlock, featuring data loss prevention (DLP) technology that continuously monitors cloud environments to detect and secure sensitive information.
-It provides countless out-of-the-box policies as well as highly tuneable custom policies.
+It provides countless out-of-the-box policies, as well as highly tuneable custom policies.